SandorMiskey/TEx-Rasa/cmd/README.md

   * nlg
   * logging facility (with syslogd docker or syslog listener in the mgmt process)
 * implement Logger.Printf(), set fasthttp.Server() Logger.
+* self signed cert creation in init for proxy and main (check init.sh)